 Granite Exporter Of Essentials + Exotics

 Why?
-Black is popular, black looks great, black is more expensive, Absolute Black Granite has almost become the de facto standard for kitchen tops in some countries, therefore there will always be someone trying to make a quick buck at your expense by selling you an inferior material at the top notch price.
+Black is popular, black looks great, black is more expensive, Absolute Black Granite has almost become the de facto standard for kitchen tops in some countries, therefore there will always be someone trying to make a quick buck at your expense by selling you an inferior granite at the top notch price.

 Basalts are dark coloured, fine-grained extrusive rocks.
 The mineral grains are so fine that they are impossible to distinguish with the naked eye or even a magnifying glass.
 They are the most widespread of all the igneous rocks.
 Most basalts are volcanic in origin and were formed by the rapid cooling and hardening of the lava flows.
 Some basalts are intrusive having cooled inside the Earth's interior.